colum2131/MLCAS2021teamQU/README.md

 # MLCAS2021teamQU

-This is the code for the MLCAS2021 Crop Yield Prediction Challenge.
+This is the code for [MLCAS2021 Crop Yield Prediction Challenge](https://eval.ai/web/challenges/challenge-page/1251/overview).

 The directory structure is shown below.
 ```